 The ancient Greeks were great navigators and the most famous god of the sea in popular culture is certainly Poseidon.
 Yet, the origin of this god seems to have nothing to do with the sea.
 In fact, it seems that the first Greek populations lived in the hinterland and it is hypothesized that at that time Poseidon was simply God of the Waters.

 This would also explain the bizarre association between Poseidon and two animals sacred to him that can hardly be imagined wallowing in the waves: the bull and the horse.
-With the colonization of the coasts, then, the God of the Waters finally became the God of the Sea, accompanied by a myriad of marine mythological figures.
+With the colonization of the coasts, the God of the Waters finally became the God of the Sea, accompanied by a myriad of marine mythological figures.

 Neptune and Nethuns